 The number of complications and the extent of damage depends on how well or how poor diabetes was controlled.
 It is necessary for all patients to be made aware of long- term complications when they are diagnosed.

-The damage to the tiny blood vessels will affect the ability to transport blood efficiently resulting in microvascular complications to the eyes, kidney, and the nerves.
+The damage to the tiny blood vessels will affect the ability to transport blood efficiently resulting in microvascular complications to the eyes, kidney, and nerves.

 Diabetic eye disease (diabetic retinopathy)

-Prolonged hyperglycemia can cause eye disease, including diabetic retinopathy, diabetic macular edema (DME), cataract, and glaucoma; all which cause a loss of vision.
+Prolonged hyperglycemia can cause eye disease, including diabetic retinopathy, diabetic macular edema (DME), cataract, and glaucoma; all of which cause a loss of vision.

 Eye check-ups are recommended, including tight control of blood glucose to prevent eye diseases developing.